A Proposal to Improve Comfort and Increase Energy Efficiency

 - We would like to study the energy efficiency of using a large fan in a classroom setting.

 The Essence Fan is manufactured by a company called Big Ass Fans © (yes, they have an interesting name, but they also make fantastic fans).
-To see the fan in action, you can watch a short video.
-To learn even more you can also read this case study.
+To see the fan in action, you can watch a short video, and to learn even more you can also read this case study.

 What Benefits Could You Gain from a Fan?